zeffo/zeffo.me/src/routes/daydreams/siren/+page.md

 Some publications don't have a convenient search bar.
 Or they do, but it's broken or extremely inaccurate.
 This makes my job significantly harder.
 We don't have any textual data to work with; we have images.
-Extracting text from images (a process called [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition)) is extremely taxing.
+Extracting text from images (a process called [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition)) is extremely taxing on the cpu.
 Not only does it take a lot of compute power, it also takes a lot of time.
 This is also in part due to the degree of accuracy needed from the SIREN scrapers;
 we can only use high-resolution images to ensure sufficient precision.
 OCR is "CPU-bound" work, and async doesn't help here; there's no waiting time, because the CPU is constantly crunching numbers.
 Sad face :(
+In these cases, we use thread-based parallelism, to utilize all our cpu cores and run multiple OCR tasks in parallel.
+This is very janky in python due to it's [gil](https://en.wikipedia.org/wiki/Global_interpreter_lock).
+But I won't get into that... for now.

 ## a note for publications
 You won't believe the things I've seen.
 The horrors I've witnessed.